microsoft/health-architectures/README.md

 # Introduction
 Health Architectures is a collection of reference architectures and, when appropriate, implementations.
 They illustrate end-to-end best practices for using the Azure API for FHIR and related technologies.
 Below is the holistic conceptual end to end architecture for Azure API for FHIR.
 ![Microsoft Health Concecptual](./ConceptualArchitectureCore.png)
-See [Azure for Health Cloud](https://azure.microsoft.com/en-us/industries/healthcare/) for a discussion of health solutions in the Azure cloud.
-See [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/) for more information regarding the Azure Fast Healthcare Interoperability Resource (FHIR) service for health data solutions.
+For more information on health solutions go to [Azure for Health Cloud.](https://azure.microsoft.com/en-us/industries/healthcare/) For more information regarding the Azure Fast Healthcare Interoperability Resource (FHIR) service for health data solutions go to [Azure API for FHIR.](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/)

-We, the Microsoft Health Cloud & Data Architectural Engineering team, are part of Microsoft Health.
+We are the Microsoft Health Cloud & Data Architectural Engineering team, which is part of Microsoft Health.
 We work side by side with the product teams responsible for technologies such as the Azure API for FHIR, IoMT FHIR Connector for Azure, and more.
-Through collaboration with the product teams we bring these reference architectures to you.
+Through collaboration with the product teams, partners and customers we bring you these reference architectures.

-As we work with customers, partners, and co-workers, we frequently come across requests references architectures & code for end to end implementations.
+As we work with customers, partners, and co-workers, we frequently come across requests for references architectures & code for end to end implementations.
 For example, how can I pick up HL7v2 messages generated in my environment from my EMR (Electronic Medical Record), Lab System, Scheduling System, etc. then ingest them into FHIR near real-time?
 These questions and scenarios then become the basis for our reference architectures.
-Of course, we remove customer specific data, then generalize the design for greater impact.
+Of course, we remove customer specific data, then generalize the design for greater suitability and impact.

-As you look through this repository you will see some typical 'hello world' examples as well as more complex solutions.
+As you look through this repository, which will be updated over time, you will see some typical 'hello world' examples as well as more complex solutions.
 We conduct peer reviews to bring you the best practices for using the Microsoft Health technologies.

 We invite you to ask questions, make suggestions and share use cases which we might consider for future reference architectures or implementations.